material-components/material-components-android/docs/theming/Dark.md

 [Getting started](https://github.com/material-components/material-components-android/tree/master/docs/getting-started.md)
 page.

-In order to support dark theme for Android Q and above, make sure you are depending on the latest version of the
+In order to support a dark theme for Android Q and above, make sure you are depending on the latest version of the
 [Material Android library][maven-repo-mdc], and update your app theme to inherit from `Theme.Material3.DayNight` (or one of its descendants).
-E.g.:
+For example:

 **res/values/themes.xml**